 Planning a trip to the nation's capital?
 Here are the answers to many of the questions you may have.

 Most people who visit D.C. spend a majority of their time on the National Mall.
-For a short visit I would recommend taking a walking tour of the national memorials, choosing a few of the Smithsonian museums to explore and visiting the U.S. Capitol Building (reserve a tour in advance).
+For a short visit, we would recommend taking a walking tour of the national memorials, choosing a few of the Smithsonian museums to explore and visiting the U.S. Capitol Building (reserve a tour in advance).
+If time allows, explore Arlington National Cemetery, Georgetown, Dupont Circle and/or Adams Morgan.

 Sightseeing tours are great if you find the right tour to match your needs.
 If you want to see a lot of the city in a short period of time, then a bus or trolley tour will guide you around to the popular attractions.
 For families with small children, seniors or disabled individuals, a tour can make it easier to get around the city.
 Specialized tours like bike and Segway tours can provide recreational fun for the young and active.
 Walking tours are probably the best way to learn about historical sites and neighborhoods.